Coronavirus: EU vaccine drive picks up pace while US stalls | DW | 30.07.2021

 It means both the United States and the European Union are still short of achieving that goal.

-US President Joe Biden late on Thursday expressed his concern about the pace of the rollout.
+Late on Thursday, Biden expressed his concern about the pace of the rollout.

 jf/sri (AP, Reuters)